wn-doolittle/caliper-spec/caliper.md

 <a name="navigationEvent" />

-### NavigationEvent
+### 7.9 NavigationEvent
-The NavigationEvent models an actor traversing a network of digital resources.
+The Caliper NavigationEvent models an actor traversing a network of digital resources.
 NavigationEvent inherits all the properties and requirements defined for Event, its superclass.

 #### Supported actions
 [navigatedTo](#navigatedTo)